 That’s the rundown on lifestyle modifications.
 But what happens when those aren’t enough to manage elevated blood pressure?
 Sometimes, medications become necessary to keep things in check.

-There’s a variety of drugs out there that work in different ways—some relax your blood vessels, while others slow down your heartbeat.
+A variety of drugs work in different ways—some relax your blood vessels, while others slow down your heartbeat.

 Keep Your Doctor in the Loop

 Medications are often the first step, but they come with the need for regular follow-ups.
 It’s so important to have open communication with your doctor.
 You can always adjust your approach down the road.
-However, that’s a lot easier to do when you’re keeping your doctor in the loop.
+However, that’s much easier to do when keeping your doctor in the loop.

 Biofeedback and Meditation